hafeez-anwar/Butterflies-Benchmark/README.md

 ---

 ## 📂 Dataset
-You can download the dataset from the following links:
+You can download the datasets from the following links:

 1. *Dataset -1*: https://github.com/hafeez-anwar/FGBR